yashasp03/AI_Projects/README.md

 ## Image Segmentation

 Image segmentation involves dividing an image into meaningful regions based on shared visual characteristics such as color, texture, or intensity.
-This project utilizes pre-built models to classify regions of similar pixels, a critical task with applications in medical imaging, object recognition, image and video compression, automated driving, and more.
+This project classify regions of similar pixels, a critical task with applications in medical imaging, object recognition, image and video compression, automated driving, and more.

 ## Key Points

-Problem Description: The goal is to segment images into distinct regions that share common visual features using pre-built models.
+Problem Description: The goal is to segment images into distinct regions that share common visual features.

 Techniques Used: Utilizes instance segmentation to differentiate between different instances of the same category.